giornetta/travellerbot/docs/Personal Combat Process.md

     - To compute the initiative, use initiative roll + DEX (if present add the result of the Tactics Skill Check).
     - The order of action is determined by sorting in descending order.
 In case of a tie the character with higher DEX goes first.
 If there are still ties, their order is chosen randomly.
 2. **Combat Round**
+    - First of all, the bot asks any conscious player who has chosen to delay their turn if they want to intervene following a *FIFO* order.
+    - If the player whose turn it is is unconscious, the Referee will be asked if they want to try an Endurance check to wake up the character.
+    - If the player whose turn it is is seriously wounded, they lose their minor action and their movement is limited to 1.5 meters.
     - Each character can make one minor action and one significant action (they can optionally make two minor actions instead of the significant one).
         - Alternatively, you can skip or delay your turn.
 3. **Minor Action**